Designing Block Messages

 Each placeholder expansion is capped at 200 characters.
 Values longer than 200 characters are truncated with ....
 This prevents a large argument (like a full file body) from blowing up the message.

 Values that look like secrets are redacted.
 If an expanded value matches secret patterns (API keys, tokens), it is replaced with [REDACTED] in the message.
-This prevents contracts from accidentally leaking secrets in denial messages.
+This prevents rulesets from accidentally leaking secrets in block messages.

 For the full variable interpolation reference, see YAML reference.